acts-project/acts/docs/examples/howto/add_new_algorithm.md

             .def(py::init<const Acts::MySeedingConfg&, Acts::Logging::Level>(), // makes the constructor callable from python
                  py::arg("config"), py::arg("level")); // defines constructor arguments
         // other methods can be exposed to python (typically config accessor)

+    // if the config object is an inner class of the algorithm
+    // and has name Config the python binding generation
+    // can be simplified with this macro ACTS_PYTHON_DECLARE_ALGORITHM(
+      ActsExamples::MySeedingAlgorithm,
+      "MySeedingAlgorithm",
+      inputA, inputB, output   // names of class methods that need to be accessible in python )

 ```
 The bindings can be tested in a standalone python session: